bersling/tsmean-amp/README.md

 interesting and you'd like to build a page just like it, you've come to the right place.

 The tsmean.com page is built with AMP.
-AMP stands for Accellerated Mobile Pages and is a framework for super-fast loading mobile pages.
+AMP stands for Accellerated Mobile Pages and is a framework for super-fast loading pages.
 The layout was inspired by the `apm-by-example` project.

-To get this project running for yourself, do the following steps.

 ## Installation